Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

-Then we will focus on numerical results of the cases with the inhomogeneous background field $\tilde{\s}(r)$ which spatial configuration is determined by the parameters $\alpha$, $\b$ and $r_0$ as shown in \eqref{ws}.
+Next, we examine the numerical results of cases with the inhomogeneous background field $\tilde{\s}(r)$ for which the spatial configuration is determined by the parameters $\alpha$, $\b$ and $r_0$ as shown in \eqref{ws}.
 As we know at a semiclassical level there is a soliton solution in the FL model.
-The sigma field in the soliton solution has also a spatial configuration of the Woods-Saxon type in which the values of the parameters of $\alpha$, $\b$ and $r_0$ can be fitted approximately as $\alpha\approx 0.26\rm{fm}^{-1}$, $\b\approx 8\rm{fm}^{-1}$ and $r_0\approx 1\rm{fm}$.
+The sigma field in the soliton solution has a spatial configuration of the Woods-Saxon type in which the values of the parameters of $\alpha$, $\b$ and $r_0$ can be fitted approximately as $\alpha\approx 0.26\rm{fm}^{-1}$, $\b\approx 8\rm{fm}^{-1}$ and $r_0\approx 1\rm{fm}$.
 In this study we take the configuration of the sigma field in the soliton solution as an initial configuration.
-The parameters $\alpha$, $\b$ and $r_0$ can be varied.
+The parameters $\alpha$, $\b$ and $r_0$ can vary.
 Our purpose is to study how the phase transition is influenced by varying the configuration of the inhomogeneous background field of the sigma.
-The parameter $\alpha$ describes the depth of the potential well of sigma field.
-The parameters $\b$ and $r_0$ determine the spatial varying rate of the potential wall and the width of the potential well of the $\tilde{\s}(r)$ respectively.
-In our study the $\tilde{\s}(r)$ is not the meaning of the hadron but to describe the spatially inhomogeneous fireball in the heavy ion collision.
-In the following study the parameter $\alpha$ will be fixed at $\alpha\approx 0.26\rm{fm}^{-1}$ which corresponding to a fixed depth of the potential well in the $\tilde{\s}(r)$, while $\b$ and $r_0$ will be varied by hand.
-The reason for this treating is that we assume in the heavy ion collisions the difference between the vacuum values of the sigma field inside the fireball and outside the fireball will change relatively slowly at the phase transition while the size and shape of the fireball will change more remarkably.
+The parameter $\alpha$ describes the depth of the potential well of the sigma field.
+The parameters $\b$ and $r_0$ determine the spatial varying rate of the potential wall and the width of the potential well of $\tilde{\s}(r)$.
+It should be emphasized that in our study $\tilde{\s}(r)$ is not the meaning of the hadron but describes the spatially inhomogeneous fireball in the heavy ion collision.
+In the following study the vacuum value of the sigma field outside the fireball has been fixed at $\s_{v0}$.
+The parameter $\alpha$ will be fixed at $\alpha\approx 0.26\rm{fm}^{-1}$ which corresponds to a fixed depth of the potential well in $\tilde{\s}(r)$, while $\b$ and $r_0$ will vary by hand.
+The reason for this treatment is that we assume in the heavy ion collisions the difference between the vacuum values of the sigma field inside the fireball and outside the fireball will change relatively slowly during the phase transition while the size and shape of the fireball will change more remarkably.